 Largely, your decision centers on which requires less initial set up.
 But there’s also a consideration of familiarity.
 If you’re setting up a server and are uncomfortable without the GUI, use Ubuntu Desktop.
 Creating a server might sound intimidating, and making the foray with a desktop environment can make this a less daunting task.

-Do you need help establishing remote desktop access to Ubuntu from Windows?
-We have you covered:
+For more distro comparisons, we’ve broken down Debian and Ubuntu’s different uses.
+And if you need help establishing remote desktop access to Ubuntu from Windows, we have you covered.

 Explore more about: Ubuntu.